 Finding Intercepts

-Directions: Using the digits 1 through 9, at most one time each, fill in the boxes to create a linear equation that has an x- and y-intercept with integer values.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a linear equation that has an x- and y-intercept with integer values.

 Hint